 Application Deadlines.
 Adult students are less likely than traditional-age students to operate on a consistent, linear enrollment cycle.
-Their decisions to enroll are more idiosyncratic and may happen only a few months before classes begin.38 States with financial aid application deadlines that are six or seven months in advance of the start of classes tend to disadvantage adult students, especially if aid is awarded on a first-come, first-served basis.
+Their decisions to enroll are more idiosyncratic and may happen only a few months before classes begin.
+States with financial aid application deadlines that are six or seven months in advance of the start of classes tend to disadvantage adult students, especially if aid is awarded on a first-come, first-served basis.
 In these states, available state aid may be allocated before a nontraditional student has even decided to enroll.

-On the other hand, with a better understanding of the enrollment patterns of nontraditional students, Oregon has shifted from a first-come, first-served allocation model to awarding aid on the basis of need first.39 This means that the students who demonstrate the greatest financial need will receive priority rather than those who completed their aid application the earliest.
+On the other hand, with a better understanding of the enrollment patterns of nontraditional students, Oregon has shifted from a first-come, first-served allocation model to awarding aid on the basis of need first.
+This means that the students who demonstrate the greatest financial need will receive priority rather than those who completed their aid application the earliest.
 Also, other states like Indiana have created a financial aid program specifically for adult students.
-The Indiana Adult Student Grant uses a first-come, first-served allocation model; however, eligibility http://www.sheeo.org/sites/default/files/House SHEEO%20Adult%20Promise%20Presentation.pdf.
-36 Gonzales, J. (2018).
-Free Tennessee community college for adults program shatters expectations in its first year.
-Nashville Tennessean.
-Retrieved September 25, 2018, from https://www.tennessean.com/story/news/education/2018/08/27/tennessee-reconnect-communitycollege/1109159002/.
+The Indiana Adult Student Grant uses a first-come, first-served allocation model; however, eligibility is limited to adult students.
+This means that adults are not competing with high school seniors who tend to apply farther in advance.